DiogoDeAndrade/CodeFu2-WrathOfTheSamurai/README.md

 - Prefabs for enemies and entities, without any scripts, colliders, animators, etc...
 Basically, just the graphics for them
 - Level layout and waypoints

-The second commit will be finalized game during the session.
+The last commit will be the finalized game during the session.

 ## What worked